AdobeDocs/commerce-cloud-service.en/help/user/storage/backup-and-recovery.md

 ---
 # Backup

 The backup and recovery approach uses a high-availability architecture combined with full-system backups.
-The backups replicate each Commerce Program—all data, code, and assets—across each AWS or Azure Availability Zone.
+The backups replicate each Commerce program—all data, code, and assets—across each AWS or Azure Availability Zone.

 In addition to the redundancy of the high-availability architecture, you can schedule incremental backups or perform a backup on demand.
 By default, backups are scheduled to run every hour.